Skip to content

 Corona Australis, the Southern Crown, is the 80th constellation in size, with an area of 128 square degrees.
 The constellation’s oval-shaped pattern is easy to identify on a clear night from dark locations, but not from areas with too much light pollution.
 Located between the brighter Sagittarius and Scorpius, Corona Australis is considerably fainter than its northern counterpart, Corona Borealis, with no stars brighter than magnitude 4.0.
 The brightest star in the constellation, Beta Coronae Australis, is an orange bright giant with a visual magnitude of 4.1.

 Corona Australis is home to the Corona Australis Molecular Cloud, one of the nearest star-forming regions to Earth.
 The cloud lies at a distance of 430 light years.
 The region is a mix of bright and dark nebulae.
-The variable stars R and T Coronae Borealis illuminate portions of the cloud and, as a result of their variability, its brightness also changes.
-The cloud contains a number of reflection nebulae, including NGC 6729 (illuminated by R Coronae Borealis), IC 4812 and NGC 6726/6727.
+The variable stars R and T Coronae Australis illuminate portions of the cloud and, as a result of their variability, its brightness also changes.
+The cloud contains a number of reflection nebulae, including NGC 6729 (illuminated by R Coronae Australis), IC 4812 and NGC 6726/6727.
 The Coronet Cluster, a small open cluster embedded within the cloud, has an apparent magnitude of 8.
 It lies in the centre of the constellation.

 This very detailed false-colour image from ESO’s Very Large Telescope shows the dramatic effects of very young stars on the dust and gas from which they were born in the star-forming region NGC 6729.
 The baby stars are invisible in this picture, being hidden behind dust clouds at the upper left of the picture, but material they are ejecting is crashing into the surroundings at speeds of that can be as high as one million kilometres per hour.
 This picture was taken by the FORS1 instrument and records the scene in the light of glowing hydrogen and sulphur.
 Image: ESO

-South of Coronae Australis, Telescopium is another faint constellation, with no stars brighter than magnitude 3.0.
+South of Corona Australis, Telescopium is another faint constellation, with no stars brighter than magnitude 3.0.
 Telescopium does not have many bright deep sky objects either.
 It is home to the Telescopium Group, a group of 12 galaxies 120 million light years away.
 The brightest members are the elliptical galaxy NGC 6868 and spiral or lenticular galaxy NGC 6861.
 Other notable deep sky objects in Telescopium include NGC 6845, a group of four interacting galaxies, the globular cluster NGC 6584, the magnitude 11.3 elliptical galaxy IC 4889 and the planetary nebula IC 4699.

 Pavo, the Peacock, is one of the constellations known as the “Southern Birds,” along with Phoenix, Tucana (the Toucan) and Grus (the Crane).
 Its brightest star, Alpha Pavonis, is also named Peacock.
 It is a spectroscopic binary star system with a visual magnitude of 1.94.
 The constellation’s second brightest star, Beta Pavonis, is considerably fainter.
 It is a white giant with an apparent magnitude of 3.42.